nhsengland/sharing-platform-docs/research/other/registration.md

 No new designs were implemented into the product as the designs for 2.0 needed to be scaled back for the MVP.

-WHAT WAS launched on UAT(?), but not user tested and as such this process would need user testing and design refinement.
+WHAT WAS launched on UAT(?),
-List any known issues (spammy emails, OKTA interface)
+List any known issues (spammy emails, OKTA interface) THIS WOULD BE FOR BEN TO FILL OUT

 Retire from a software (MVC forum) and move to an NHS approved software(ad bec)